-Cloudflare Firewall Rules are custom rules that you can create to protect certain parts and files of your website.
+Cloudflare Firewall Rules are custom rules that you create to protect certain parts and files of your website.

 If you have a content site like mine, creating CloudFlare Firewall Rules will secure your sites better than some WordPress Security plugins do.